 Dihedral styles can only be set for atom styles that allow dihedrals to be defined.

-Most dihedral styles are part of the MOLECULAR package.
+Most dihedral styles are part of the MOLECULE package.
 They are only enabled if LAMMPS was built with that package.
 See the Making LAMMPS section for more info on packages.
 The doc pages for individual dihedral potentials tell if it is part of a package.